shreshtareddy123/SEET_LAB_PLATFORM/backend/README.md

 # SEET LAB Activities & Events – Backend

 This is the backend server for the SEET LAB platform, built with **Express.js**, **MongoDB**, and **JWT-based role authentication**.
-It supports event creation, student bookings, admin-level notifications, and email alerts.
+It supports event creation, student bookings, admin-level notifications, attendee confirmations, password management, and email alerts.

 ---